tcpalmer/nina-scheduler/concepts/planning-engine.md

 * Optional instructions for 'Before New Target'
 * Take planned exposures

 A safety interrupt (handled outside of Target Scheduler) occurs some time during the execution of Plan 5.
-Any optional 'After New Target' instructions are skipped due to the interrupt.
+Any optional 'After New Target' and 'After Each Target' instructions are skipped due to the interrupt.
 When the safety issue has cleared, the Target Scheduler instruction will be reset to simply call the planner again.

 #### Plan 6
 The planner is called and Target 3 is returned.
 Execute: